golioth/docs/docs/guides/lightdb-stream/3-querying-data.md

 ]
 ```

-We are gonna be improving the query interface with time, but we believe that users will be able to build powerful queries with the current feature set.
+We are gonna be improving the query interface over time, but we believe that users will be able to build powerful queries with the current feature set.